 Hand in hand with Fortnite's latest balloon-happy patch came Epic's briefing on the state of the game's mobile development, with one of the upcoming features for Android and iOS being 60 FPS but initially only on select high-end devices.

 Epic reminded that work on iOS and Android is ongoing, even though the former launched much earlier.
-Early bird catches the worm of course and Fortnite's Apple earnings cruised past the $300 million mark in 200 days, second only to Niantic's Pokemon GO.
+Early bird catches the worm of course and Fortnite's Apple earnings cruised past the mark in 200 days, second only to Niantic's Pokemon GO.

 As for the changes, Epic are aiming for Fortnite's mobile version to be getting a customisable HUD and "an important step in that direction is to allow players to decide which elements are active or disabled at any given moment."
 The company says they've added visibility settings for most HUD elements as well as grid snapping, with three states of hud depending on whether you're shooting, building or editing.